justserdar/justserdar/README.md

 - 🌱 I’m currently learning Coolify, CasaOS and ZimaOS.

-- ❓ Ask me about anything related to design, developing, rapid prototyping and expanding your business with cool new ideas.
+- ❓ Ask me about anything related to design, developing, rapid prototyping and expanding your business with cool new innovative ideas.

 - ⚡ Fun fact: I love using Nuxt and Coolify, also not afraid getting my hands dirty using JavaScript and Python.